 When you talk about losing weight with nearly any plastic surgeon, he will almost always suggest that you do so before your procedure.
 Many plastic surgeries, including the facelift, deal with the redistribution and removal of fat cells.
 Losing weight before your procedure, and subsequently keeping it off afterwards, is the best way to ensure that all of your physical goals for your body and face are reached in tandem.

 If you are going to lose weight before a facelift, it’s important to get the timing right.
-You should never make dramatic changes like this between your consultation and surgery date, since it will change the surgical plan created for you by your plastic surgeon.
+You should never make dramatic changes like this between your consultation and surgery date, since it will change the surgical plan created for you by your New York plastic surgeon.
 Surprises like that, however healthy they may ostensibly be, can greatly affect how your surgery is performed.
 If you do attend a consultation but have plans for weight loss, disclose these intentions to your plastic surgeon, who may plan ahead to meet with you a second time and draw up your surgical plan once you have achieved your weight loss target.
 Ideally, however, the best time to lose the weight is before you step foot into the surgeon’s office.
 The trick, of course, is to maintain your new weight loss through the date of your surgery and then for years after.

 For healthy weight loss at any time, be sure to eat a balanced diet and adopt a regular exercise routine.
 Avoid crash or fad diets, as these can achieve great initial results before ending in disastrous weight fluctuations after the fact.
 Such diets can also affect your overall health, perhaps making you a poor candidate for a facelift.
 Remember that losing weight at a good, steady pace is the best way to achieve lasting results, and that’s really the true goal of any initiative to get healthy.